 - because a court has asked for it

-We have a duty to protect the public funds we administer, and may use information held about you for the prevention and detection of fraud and other lawful purposes.
+We have a duty to protect the public funds we administer, and may use or share the information held about you for the prevention and detection of fraud and other lawful purposes – we do not need your consent to share data in these circumstances.

 How long we keep personal information